bvpelt/apicourse/crossfit-wod-api/README.md

 #### Group associated resources together
 For resources that are associated with others, it's a good practice to group them together into one endpoint and nest them properly.
 A rule of thumb is to next maximal three levels deep.

+#### Filtering and pagination
+As datasets grows, returning the complete dataset at once is a big performance penalty.
+Filtering and paging can help to give a good user experience